semka95/rofi/README.md

 Notable omissions:

   * native window mode when running under Wayland.
-Recommended solution: https://github.com/lbonn/i3-focus-last#menu-mode
+Recommended solution: https://github.com/lbonn/i3-focus-last#menu-mode or https://sr.ht/~tsdh/swayr/
   * `-normal-window` flag in Wayland mode.
 Upstream rofi considers it a toy/deprecated feature AFAIK
   * selecting which monitor to run rofi on in Wayland mode, rofi only shows up on the currently focused monitor
   * advanced window location options such as x-offset and y-offset.
 It would probably be quite difficult with layer shell